dcunited001/dcunited001.github.io/_drafts/2016-07-24-virtually-rifted-yet-prodigiously-gifted.md

 Let me emphacize that I have a problem with a society architected to dispense retribution to anything but unwavering, unquestioning obedience, regardless of that person's integrity or how much value they have contributed.
-It's sickening, honestly.
-This is precisely how communism corrodes and deteriorates value systems in a society over the course of several generations.

-If you look for the communism's butterfly effect event, you'll find it's invisible cascades unfolding in late 19th century Easern European politics.
-Most likely.
-Particularly, you should find social engineering that sowed the seeds of the Bolshevik revolution, decades ahead of Anastasia's demise.
-But most important to such a revolution are the seeds sown to degrade and demoralize Russia.
-While I'm no scholar on communism, if you look at late 19th academia in Eastern Europe, you should find many intellectuals who attempted to undermine establishment institutions through cleverly-disguised, duplicitous policies.

-Multi-faceted duplicity is the key as wise rulers with generations of experience aren't going to fall for just anything.
-And my argument is that we are seeing exactly that in America and have been, since the end of World War II.
-Honestly, since well before that!
-The movement for Communism in America has always been creeping socialism.

-And the rest of this series with ideas for VR/AR Software, Hardware, Networking, Platforms and Business Models should leave you scratching your head.
+To not properly acknowledge sacrifice, talent, good-naturedness, or integrity begs a moral delimma.
+The rest this is about ideas for VR/AR Software, Hardware, Networking, Platforms and Business Models should leave you scratching your head.

 Ahh OK, so now we've moved past the introductory filter device, which ensures the only people still reading are the people who might give me